syn-127/api-tester/README.md

 # What is this application
-This is a api tester , basically enter your endpoint , headers and payload and see what the api respons with that your testing
+This is a api tester , basically enter your endpoint , headers and payload and see what the api responds with that your testing.

 ## How to run this app